 Emergency contacts: 112

-Transport and driving: Driving is on the right-hand side road.
-Drivers from EU countries can use their national licences, while drivers from non-EU countries can't use their licences for longer than a year.
+Transport and driving: Driving is on the right-hand side of the road.
+Drivers from EU countries can use their national licences, while drivers from non-EU countries can’t use their licences for longer than a year.
 Bulgaria has a low-cost rail system and a relatively fast bus system.

 Expat Health Insurance